 Passive and Active Sonar – Fundamentals

-This four-day course is designed for SONAR systems engineers, combat systems engineers, undersea warfare professionals, and managers who wish to enhance their understanding of passive and active SONAR or become familiar with the “big picture” if they work outside of either discipline.
+This three-day course is designed for SONAR systems engineers, combat systems engineers, undersea warfare professionals, and managers who wish to enhance their understanding of passive and active SONAR or become familiar with the “big picture” if they work outside of either discipline.
 Each topic is presented by instructors with substantial experience at sea.
 Presentations are illustrated by worked numerical examples using simulated or experimental data describing actual undersea acoustic situations and geometries.
 Visualization of transmitted waveforms, target interactions, and detector responses is emphasized.

 What You Will Learn: